Breathing Exercises

 Cyclic Sighing

-Involves two successive inhales through the nose (the second smaller), followed by a long, complete exhale.
-This exhale-focused technique resets breathing rhythms and quickly calms the body.
+Involves two successive inhales through the nose (the second smaller) followed by a long, complete exhale.
+This exhale-focused method resets breathing rhythms and calms the body.

-• Most effective in reducing stress and improving mood in studies
+• Most effective technique for reducing stress and improving mood

-• Lowers respiratory rate and promotes positive feelings
+• Lowers breathing rate and promotes a sense of calm

 Resonant Breathing

-Breathing at a steady rhythm of about 5–6 breaths per minute.
-This slow, even-paced breathing maximizes heart rate variability, helping you feel calm and balanced.
+Breathing at a steady rhythm of about five to six breaths per minute.
+This even pace increases heart rate variability and promotes balance.

-• Promotes relaxation by synchronizing heart and breath rhythms
+• Promotes relaxation by aligning heart and breath rhythms

-A simple pattern: inhale for 4 seconds, hold for 7 seconds, exhale for 8 seconds.
-This deep, rhythmic breathing reduces anxiety and signals the body to relax.
+A simple pattern: inhale for four seconds, hold for seven seconds, and exhale for eight seconds.
+This deep rhythmic cycle quiets the body and mind.

-• Helps lower heart rate and quiet racing thoughts
+• Helps lower heart rate and prepare for sleep

-• Balances carbon dioxide and oxygen levels for calm focus
+• Balances oxygen and carbon dioxide for steady focus

 Box Breathing

-A balanced pattern of inhale, hold, exhale, hold — each phase equal in length.
-Known for its use by Navy SEALs and first responders to maintain calm and focus.
+A balanced rhythm of inhale, hold, exhale, and hold, each phase equal in length.
+Commonly used by first responders and high-stress professionals to maintain focus.

 Source: Balban et al., 2023; Stanford University

-These exercises shift your autonomic nervous system to reduce stress and boost focus.
-Exhale-focused breathing promotes calm, while balanced or inhale-focused techniques boost alertness.
+Breathing practices influence the autonomic nervous system to reduce stress or restore focus.
+Exhale-focused methods promote calm, while balanced or inhale-focused approaches increase alertness.

 Research Evidence